-The roles of each Alabama Career Center partner and its contribution to the operation of the center will be established through a Memorandum of Understanding, One Stop Service Agreement and/or a Resource Sharing agreement.
+The roles of each Alabama Career Center partner and its contribution to the operation of the center if contained in a Memorandum of Understanding (See Attachment), One Stop Service Agreement and/or a Resource Sharing agreement.
 Each partner is expected to provide ongoing participation in the Alabama Career Centers.
-Each partner will share in the infrastructure cost and the cost of service delivery as required by the Act.
-The specific role of each partner and the details of cost sharing will be provided in the Memorandum of Understanding and other appropriate agreements.
+Each partner will continue to share in the infrastructure cost and the cost of service delivery as required by the Act.
+The specific role of each partner and the details of cost sharing is provided in the Memorandum of Understanding and other appropriate agreements.